Karla Black: Liminality & Metamodernism at The Power Plant

 Usually made in response to space where they will be shown, her works have ranged from delicate cellophane, paper and polythene hanging pieces suspended with ribbon or tape to large-scale floor-based environments made from plaster, chalk powder, and soil.
 Her sculptures are often full of contradictions; they command an entire gallery space yet hover on the brink of collapse, and combine a fascination for raw, physical materials with an interest in psychoanalysis and language.

 Her works engage in what Karla refers to as pure abstraction.
 By suspending associations, symbolic or metaphorical, the physical and optical experience of the sculptures themselves are placed at the fore.
 Somewhat like a landscape, the phenomenological impact of the work as both sculpture and site is the primary mode through which to encounter Black’s delicate and monumental works.
-In other words, Black’s work is both site and spectacle, her work cannot exist without the context of the gallery or space in which it is shown, and her sculptures can be understood as “site specific.”
+In other words, Black’s work is both site and spectacle, her work cannot exist without the context of the gallery or spacepecific.”

-In this sense, Black’s work oscillates between the post-modern and the modern, being that which is grounded in the distance between the material and the finished product, and the distance between touch and perception but grounded in the shared experience of the human drives which engender the shared perception that an audience feels when viewing her work.
+In this sense, Black’s work oscillates between the post-modern and the modern, being that which is grounded in the distance between the material and the finished product, and the distance between touch and perception but grounded in the shared experience of the human drives.
 The urge to touch, the anxiety provoked by the raw material in its essence, the compulsion to unify, consolidate and concretize the work so as to enter it into the market as a transferable “object.”
 At once Black’s objects are liminal, existing as not-quite sculpture, not-quite as painting and not-quite as installation, but rendering this liminality as space of resistance and meaning-making rather than alienation and isolation.
 In the push and pull between these polarities, Black’s vacillation engenders a sort of Metamodern perspective.

 He is a photography aficionado, masters candidate, fashion enthusiast, avid Ariana Grande fan and lover of all things aesthetically pleasing.